nsergey82/postpp/infrastructure/w3id/README.md

 ## Technical Requirements and Guarantees:

-- The identity must be globally persistent, and unique.
+- The identifier must be globally persistent, and unique.
-- The identity must exist on a namespace with more range higher than 10^22
+- The identifier must exist on a namespace with more range higher than 10^22
-- The identity must support rotation of secrets and must only be loosely bound to keys
+- The identifier must support rotation of secrets and must only be loosely bound to keys
-- The identity must be loosely tied to a passport in form of binding document
+- The identifier must be loosely tied to a passport in form of binding document

 ## W3ID URI Scheme

 ### W3ID URI format:

-`w3id://<UUID in HEX>` (case insensitive, like any URI) formed by the rules of RFC4122.
+`@<UUID in HEX>` (case insensitive, like any URI) formed by the rules of [RFC4122](https://datatracker.ietf.org/doc/html/rfc4122).
 In particular, the number and positioning of the dashes in the string is mandatory!
 UUID range is 2^122 or 15 orders larger than expected amount of IDs (10^22) therefore it fits the purpose perfectly.

 ### Example:

-`w3id://e4d909c2-5d2f-4a7d-9473-b34b6c0f1a5a`
+`@e4d909c2-5d2f-4a7d-9473-b34b6c0f1a5a`
 If a local ID is needed, it is added after “/”, also as UUID range e.g.:
-`w3id://e4d909c2-5d2f-4a7d-9473-b34b6c0f1a5a/f2a6743e-8d5b-43bc-a9f0-1c7a3b9e90d7`
+`@e4d909c2-5d2f-4a7d-9473-b34b6c0f1a5a/f2a6743e-8d5b-43bc-a9f0-1c7a3b9e90d7`
 which means “the object `f2a6743e-8d5b-43bc-a9f0-1c7a3b9e90d7` at the eVault `e4d909c2-5d2f-4a7d-9473-b34b6c0f1a5a`, where `e4d909c2-5d2f-4a7d-9473-b34b6c0f1a5a` could be: either the exact URL of the eVault, or